xavierleroy/cryptokit/README.md

 * Symmetric-key ciphers: AES, Chacha20, DES, Triple-DES, Blowfish, ARCfour, in ECB, CBC, CFB, OFB and counter modes.
 * Authenticated encryption: AES-GCM, Chacha20-Poly1305.
-* Public-key cryptography: RSA encryption and signature, Diffie-Hellman key agreement.
+* Public-key cryptography: RSA encryption and signature, ECDSA signature, Diffie-Hellman key agreement.
 * Hash functions and MACs: SHA-3, SHA-2, BLAKE2, BLAKE3, RIPEMD-160; MACs based on AES and DES; SipHash.
 (SHA-1 and MD5, despite being broken, are also provided for historical value.)
 * Random number generation.
 * Encodings and compression: base 64, hexadecimal, Zlib compression.
+* Elliptic curves (only in Weierstrass form at this point).

 Additional ciphers and hashes can easily be used in conjunction with the library.
 In particular, basic mechanisms such as chaining modes, output buffering, and padding are provided by generic classes that can easily be composed with user-provided ciphers.
 More generally, the library promotes a "Lego"-like style of constructing and composing transformations over character streams.